guledabdilatif/15-Days-15-JavaScript-Projects/README.md

 ## Demo Image.
 ![demo](https://github.com/guledabdilatif/15-Days-JavaScript-Projects/assets/115420472/3b7bfa44-be15-4746-b79f-c84532c0f918)

+## Day 2: Expanding card
+This is a project that showcase the on how element to interfere with the current element dimension while other element remain constant.

 ## Features

-Key features of th eExpanding Cards.
+Key features of the Expanding Cards.
 #### The card expands when clicked.

 ## Demo Image.